jianshu93/parahmm/docs/index.md

-# C++ Parallel Hidden Markov Model (HMM)
+# C++ Parallel Hidden Markov Model

 Team members:
 - Yuchen Huo (<yhuo1@andrew.cmu.edu>)
 - Danhao Guo (<danhaog@andrew.cmu.edu>)

 # Middle Checkpoint
-Our original project idea was to extend the Kernalized Correlation Filter (KCF), a fast object tracker, to the multicore platform.
+Our original project idea was to extend the Kernalized Correlation Filter (KCF) [2, 3], a fast object tracker, to the multicore platform.
 We downloaded the original paper’s code and built up the test framework using the [Need for Speed benchmark](http://ci2cv.net/nfs/index.html)  and [VOT2014 benchmark]( http://www.votchallenge.net/vot2014/dataset.html).
 We then performed some profiling on the sequential implementation.
 The result shows that most of the cpu time is spent in the discrete fourier transform and the HOG feature extraction which is consistent to our intuition.
 However, as in the object tracking tasks, the bounding box of the target object is not very large and after using HOG feature which compress 4x4 cells into single feature descriptor, the dft computation is conducted on a quite small matrix.
 According to our measurement, the processing time for a single frame is about 8ms where dft time holds for 4-5ms.
 Since in object tracking task each frame’s computation depends on the result of the previous one, the dependency is pretty high.
 Therefore, we think this system is not very suitable for multithreading, since the overhead of spawning and synchronization would be larger than the actual computation.
 We actually tries to use the FFTW library to replace the opencv implementation for the code, the performance becomes worse.
 Therefore, the only parallelism we could benefit from would be using SIMD instructions.
 We think this project actually could not get much performance improvement from the multicore platform and seems to be quite narrow in opptimization approaches.
 We decided to switch the project.

 # New proposal
 ## Summary
-We are going to implement the parallel version of hidden Markov model (HMM) training and classification algorithm utilizing SIMD and multithreading.
+We are going to implement the parallel version of hidden Markov model (HMM) [1] training and classification algorithm utilizing SIMD and multithreading.
 HMM involves three basic problems:
 1. Compute the probability of the observation sequence.
 (Forward / Backward Algorithm)
 2. Decode the observations to find hidden state sequence with the most probablility.
 (Viterbi Algorithm)
 3. Unsupervised training of hidden Markov mode parameters.
 (Baum-Welch Algorithm)